Women in science: Europe before World War II

 Marie Skłodowska-Curie, the first woman to win a Nobel prize in 1903 (physics), went on to become a double Nobel prize winner in 1911, both for her work on radiation.
 She was the first person to win two Nobel prizes, a feat accomplished by only three others since then.
-She also was the first woman to teach at Sorbonne University in Paris, France.
+She also was the first woman to teach at Sorbonne University in Paris.

 Alice Perry is understood to be the first woman to graduate with a degree in civil engineering in the then United Kingdom of Great Britain and Ireland, in 1906 at Queen's College, Galway, Ireland.

 Lise Meitner played a major role in the discovery of nuclear fission.
 As head of the physics section at the Kaiser Wilhelm Institute in Berlin she collaborated closely with the head of chemistry Otto Hahn on atomic physics until forced to flee Berlin in 1938.
 In 1939, in collaboration with her nephew Otto Frisch, Meitner derived the theoretical explanation for an experiment performed by Hahn and Fritz Strassman in Berlin, thereby demonstrating the occurrence of nuclear fission.
 The possibility that Fermi's bombardment of uranium with neutrons in 1934 had instead produced fission by breaking up the nucleus into lighter elements, had actually first been raised in print in 1934, by chemist Ida Noddack (co-discover of the element rhenium), but this suggestion had been ignored at the time, as no group made a concerted effort to find any of these light radioactive fission products.

 Maria Montessori was the first woman in Southern Europe to qualify as a physician.
 She developed an interest in the diseases of children and believed in the necessity of educating those recognized to be ineducable.
 In the case of the latter she argued for the development of training for teachers along Froebelian lines and developed the principle that was also to inform her general educational program, which is the first the education of the senses, then the education of the intellect.
 Montessori introduced a teaching program that allowed defective children to read and write.
 She sought to teach skills not by having children repeatedly try it, but by developing exercises that prepare them.